mtrevisan/Boxon/README.md

 <a name="how-to-extend"></a>
 ## How to extend the functionalities

-<a name="how-to-converters"></a>
+<a name="how-to-extend-converters"></a>
 ### Converters

-Boxon can handle array of primitives, bit, byte, short, int, long, float, double, and their object counterpart, as long as Object, BigInteger, string (with a given size, or with a terminator), and the special "[checksum](#annotation-checksum)".
+Boxon can handle an array of primitives, bit, byte, short, int, long, float, double, and their object counterpart, as long as Object, BigInteger, string (with a given size, or with a terminator), and the special "[checksum](#annotation-checksum)".

 You can extend the basic functionalities through the application of converters as shown below in some examples.
 Here lies the power of Boxon.

-Boxon already provides some build-in converters for your convenience: BitSetToBoolean, IntegerToFloat, LongToDouble, ShortToCharacter, StringToBigDecimal, UnsignedByteToShort, UnsignedShortToInteger, and UnsignedIntegerToLong.
+Boxon already provides some built-in converters for your convenience: BitSetToBoolean, IntegerToFloat, LongToDouble, ShortToCharacter, StringToBigDecimal, UnsignedByteToShort, UnsignedShortToInteger, and UnsignedIntegerToLong.

 NOTE that `decode` and `encode` MUST BE the inverse of each other, that is they MUST BE invertible ([injective](https://en.wikipedia.org/wiki/Injective_function)), or partly invertible, that is, otherwise said, `decode(x) = y iff encode(y) = x` (eventually in a restricted domain).